Hain Celestial to buy Premier Foods' packaged grocery brands

-The deal, expected to close by the end of October, would help the company supply packaged groceries that do not require cold storage to major retailers in the U.K. such as Sainsbury's (SBRY.L), Tesco (TSCO.L) and Marks & Spencer (MKS.L).
+The transaction, expected to close by the end of October, would help the company supply packaged groceries that do not require cold storage to major retailers in Britain such as Sainsbury's (SBRY.L), Tesco (TSCO.L) and Marks & Spencer (MKS.L).

+Rothschild Group acted as financial advisor to Hain Celestial in the deal.

 The U.S. organic products company, known for its Earth's Best and Celestial Seasonings Brands, expects sales from the Premier Foods business during the eight-month period from closing to June 30 to be about $180 million.